jonathanhliu21/imunano33/doc/index.md

 # Installation

-There are three main ways to install this library
+There are four main ways to install this library.

+## Single Include

+The easiest way to install this library is to download the single include file on the GitHub releases page and place it into a convenient place in your project.
+The examples below show the include path to be `imunano33/imunano33.hpp`, but replace this with the include path that you are using to add the library.

 ## Copying Folder

-The most convenient way to install this library is to clone the repository, and copy the `include/imunano33` directory directly into your project directory, or in a folder designated for third party libraries.
+Another way to install this library is to clone the repository, and copy the `include/imunano33` directory directly into your project directory, or in a folder designated for third party libraries.
 This way, you can include the main file, `imunano33/imunano33.hpp`, anywhere in your project.

 ## CMake Submodule